b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 OK.
 So, above we introduced a few similar ways to calculate that.
-But all in all it seems that roughly 97 people that bet $5 on two sixes (6 + 6 = 12) lost their money and only 3 of them won $125 dollars which gives us $3*\$125 - 97*\$5= -\$110$ (the numbers are not exact because based on probability we got `jl diceProbs[12]*100` people and not 3 and so on).
+The result of the bet is `jl round(outcomeOf100bets, digits=2)`.
+In reality roughly 97 people that bet $5 on two sixes (6 + 6 = 12) lost their money and only 3 of them won $125 dollars which gives us $3*\$125 - 97*\$5= -\$110$ (the numbers are not exact because based on probability we got `jl diceProbs[12]*100` people and not 3 and so on).

 Interestingly, this is the same as if you placed that same bet with me 100 times.
 Ninety-seven times you would have lost $5 and only 3 times you would have won $125 dollars.
-This would leave you over $100 poorer and me over $100 richer.
+This would leave you over $110 poorer and me over $110 richer.

 It seems that instead of betting on 12 (two sixes) many times you would be better off had you started a casino or a lottery.
 Then you should find let's say 1'000 people daily that will take that bet (or buy $5 ticket) and get \$ `jl abs(round(outcomeOf1bet*1000, digits=2))` (`outcomeOf1bet * 1000` ) richer every day (well, probably less, because you would have to pay some taxes, still this makes a pretty penny).